-UK road traffic regulations state that the maximum weight bearing down on a single axle must be limited to 10170kg.
-On the tandem axle model, road traffic regulations state that the maximum gross weight of the towed vehicle must not exceed 18290kg.
-(Inclusive of the weight imposed on the towing vehicle), and the maximum permitted axle weight must not exceed 18000kg. - The weights stamped on the machines identification plate will ensure this figure is not exceeded, and must be adhered to if the machine is to be taken on public roads.
+UK road traffic regulations state that the maximum weight bearing down on a single axle must be limited to 10170kg. - The weights stamped on the machines identification plate will ensure this figure is not exceeded, and must be adhered to if the machine is to be taken on public roads.